Expectant Moms Have a Choice

-Offering a more holistic approach to pregnancy and childbirth, Tracy Carr, RN, BSN, MSN, CNM, and Megan Keeney, MSN, APRN, FNP-BC, CNM, are certified nurse midwives who see patients at Cape Primary Care and delivers babies at Saint Francis’ Family BirthPlace.
+Offering a holistic approach to pregnancy and childbirth, Tracy Carr, RN, BSN, MSN, CNM, Megan Keeney, MSN, APRN, FNP-BC, CNM and Meredith J. Gruenwald, FNP-BC, CNM are certified nurse midwives who see patients at Cape Care for Women and delivers babies at Saint Francis’ Family BirthPlace.
 They expertly:

 - Focus on patient needs throughout pregnancy and during labor and delivery

 - Provide individualized care through every stage of pregnancy